AndroidPillars/Dart/DartInDetail.md

 ## For-Each

-- forEach Loop is an Higher Order Function because it takes anonether function as a parameter.
+- forEach Loop is an Higher Order Function because it takes anonther function as a parameter.

 ```ruby
 void main() {